pensjonatus/flash-fiction/blog/the-place-part-15.md

 ---
-title: 'The Place Part 15'
+title: The Place Part 15
 date: '2017-07-25'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 There was no light anywhere, completely black.
 When I held out my hands in front